Field Camp

 - Warm clothes including warm gloves and a warm hat or fleece/hooded sweatshirt (Think layers!).

 - There is no need for dressy clothing.
-In the West, the dress is casual, even in the better saloons.
+In the West, dress is casual, even in the better saloons.

 - You will have the opportunity to do laundry at least once per week.